AnneCreeYates/js-calculator/README.md

 # js-calculator
-Basic JavaScript calculator project
+**Basic JavaScript calculator project**

-At leaset is was meant to becasic in the beginnning.
+At leaset is was meant to be basic in the beginnning.
 In general it works as a classic calculator.
 I decided to add the calcuation beginning with the negative number.